 Policy for Reconsideration of Library Materials, Programming, or Displays

-The St. Peter Public Library will provide the opportunity to request reconsideration of library materials, programming, or displays.
+The St. Peter Public Library will provide the opportunity for its residents to request reconsideration of library materials, programming, or displays.
 Nothing shall be removed, canceled, or reconsidered until a request is acted upon and a decision is reached.

 - The complainant must complete and sign a Request for Reconsideration of Library Material.